HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf210.md

     - /containers - Used to manage container objects.
     - /content-pages - Used to manage content-page objects.
     - /content-sites - Used to manage content-site objects.
+    - /contentsRest - Used to manage content objects with API configuration including endpoint and HTTP methods.

 ### Option to Configure Credentials from Secrets